Crossmint/hosted-checkout-quickstart/README.md

 1. Create an account in the [Production Console](https://www.crossmint.com/signin?callbackUrl=/console), add your collection and configure the payment settings from the Checkout tab.
 2. Verify your account as the project owner and verify your collection.
 [Learn more](https://docs.crossmint.com/introduction/platform/account-verification) about verifications.
-3. Create a [production client-side API key](https://docs.crossmint.com/introduction/platform/api-keys/client-side) with the following scope: `orders.create`.
-4. Update your `.env` file with your production variables.
+3. Update your `.env` file with your production variables.
-5. Deploy your application to a production environment.
+4. Deploy your application to a production environment.

 ## Advanced Usage